 Section IV: Local Chapter

-Although local chapters are formed by Division 39 members and are part of Division 39, psychoanalytic clinicians from other disciplines and other psychologist who are not members of the Division may join a local chapter depending upon the bylaws of the local chapter.
+Although local chapters are formed by Div.
+39 members and are part of Div.
+39, psychoanalytic clinicians from other disciplines and other psychologist who are not members of the division may join a local chapter depending upon the bylaws of the local chapter.

 Section V: Applied Clinical Psychoanalysis

-Section V was established within Division 39 to represent and foster diversity and pluralism in psychoanalysis through a varied program of professional activities.
+Section V was established within Div.
+39 to represent and foster diversity and pluralism in psychoanalysis through a varied program of professional activities.

 Section VI: Psychoanalytic Research Society (Inactive)